Washington Report on Middle East Affairs, July/August 2003, pages 42, 53

 After years of obeying those orders, Captain Boston broke his silence on June 26, 2002, when he told Marine Corps Times reporter Bryant Jordan the attack was deliberate (see "Israel Attack on USS Liberty ”¢No Accident' Says Helms" published in the Navy Times July 2, 2002).

 Boston said he just had to speak out after reading Cristol's claim that Kidd, in interviews conducted in the early 1990s, had said Israel's attack was not intentional.
-The captain told the Washington Report that he finds it hard to believe Cristol's version of interviews with the now deceased Admiral Kidd, a man Boston greatly admired."Admiral Kidd called me two hours after an interview with Cristol," Boston related, "and said, ”¢I think Cristol's an Israeli agent.'"
+The captain told the Washington Report on Middle East Affairs, that he finds it hard to believe Cristol's version of interviews with the now deceased Admiral Kidd, a man Boston greatly admired."Admiral Kidd called me two hours after an interview with Cristol," Boston related, "and said, ”¢I think Cristol's an Israeli agent.'"

 According to Boston, both he and Admiral Kidd always believed that, despite the Court's official conclusion, the Israelis knew the ship was American.
 "I have strong patriotic feelings," he explained.
 "I believe the CIA slogan, ”¢the truth will out,' and hate the Israeli Mossad's motto: ”¢Win By Deception.'"

 "Cristol now says I recanted my interview with the Navy Times.
 That makes me madder than hell," Boston said.
 "I have not recanted one thing.
 If anything, now I'm going to speak out louder than before and tell people what Admiral Kidd told me.
 He and I were very close.
 He said, ”¢those sons of bitches knew what they were doing when they killed innocent sunbathing kids.
 They tried to sink that ship.'"
 Cristol may now be kicking himself for waxing so eloquently about Boston's qualifications and skills, and calling him a "man of integrity" on pg.
 149 of his book.